Understanding Social Media Algorithms

 With the small amount of information that these channels have released over the years on algorithm updates and their overall rules, here is how algorithms work across popular social media platforms.

 Facebook has stated that in order to promote its transparency they will help users understand their algorithm through ranking signals.
-Ranking signals is data that has been accumulated by the bots to understand a user’s past behaviour.
+Ranking signals is data that has been accumulated by the bots to understand a user’s past behavior.
 There are three major ranking signals that Facebook focuses on: who the users are interacting with, the types of posts they are interacting with, and how popular the post is.

 With these ranking signals, Facebook will then use the data to create a feed based on what the user is most likely to enjoy.